 - … you still have the lowly kitchen boy (Simon) doing nothing useful, the old magician (Doctor Morgenes) and the quarreling princes (Elias & Joshua)

 - … you still have the story of growth and change for all of the characters – most especially the lowly kitchen boy – from nothing which is the staple of the fantasy genre

 - … you still have dragons and sorcery, wizards and magic , monsters and mayhem & some characters that you definitely do NOT want to take home to meet mother!

 - … you still have some epic battles and fight sequences & enough death and destruction to make even George R.R.
 Martin happy – the story line in the book displays to me just why Memory, Sorrow and Thorn played such a large role in influencing Game of Thrones.

 What you do have in the Dragonbone Chair and its sequels however is an excellent story and one that is exceedingly well written and thought out.
-Its one that will keep you engaged and enthralled and will have you cheering and weeping depending upon where you are in the story.
-This isn’t a simple beach holiday book (as its size makes very evident) and is very different to some of today’s more popular books.
-This is a book that to me is timeless – something that keeps the old traditions of save the world quests and rags-to-riches tales and brings in new ones: epic, dark battles and underhanded politics.
+It’s one that will keep you engaged and enthralled and will have you cheering and weeping depending upon where you are in the story.
+This isn’t a simple beach holiday book (as its size makes very evident) and is very different from some of today’s more popular books.
+This is a book that to me is timeless – something that keeps the old traditions of saving the world quests and rags-to-riches tales and brings in new ones: epic, dark battles, and underhanded politics.

 Simon is a kitchen boy when The Dragonbone Chair begins, mooning around the ancient castle of the Hayholt, doing what most young boys do; avoiding chores whilst putting themselves at risk by climbing things.
 Soon enough Simon is apprenticed to Doctor Morgenes, a dabbler in all things academic, including magic and alchemy.